2026 CNoW

 Hanne Westh - IT-University of Copenhagen

-Generative AI is reshaping work at a pace most organizations are not equipped to govern.
-Strategic frameworks map the terrain.
-Governance documents set the rules.
-But between strategy and everyday practice lies a critical organizational space that remains largely unattended: the socio-technical realm where roles are renegotiated, professional identities contested and accountability blurred.
-This keynote traces a theoretical and practical journey.
-In 2023, Fischer, Wunderlich & Baskerville theorized the sociotechnical reversal: the inversion of the classical sociotechnical ideal in which AI no longer adapts to the social system but increasingly pre-constructs it.
-Learning, reflection and autonomy, the very dimensions classical sociotechnical theory sought to protect, become datafied and individualized.
-Recent empirical work sharpens the urgency: AI does not reduce work, it intensifies it, expanding task scope and raising expectations in ways that accumulate silently before anyone has named them (Ranganathan & Ye, 2026).
-What organizations have called empowerment, turns out to be task expansion without the protective reflection that genuine agency requires.
-The answer is not more strategy.
-It is organizational infrastructure for collective reflection.
-STAIR (sociotechnical AI-reflection) translates fifty years of sociotechnical design tradition into a participatory methodology for co-creating locally grounded principles for AI use – aiming for both productivity and well-being.
-Through live implementations across industry, municipalities and hospitals, STAIR demonstrates that collective reflection across professional boundaries, convening managers, employees, HR and union representatives, is both possible and necessary.
+In 2023, Fischer, Wunderlich & Baskerville theorized the sociotechnical reversal: the inversion of the classical ideal in which AI no longer adapts to the social system, but increasingly pre-constructs it.
+The dimensions that sociotechnical theory sought to protect, namely learning, reflection, and autonomy, become datafied and individualized.
+Recent empirical work sharpens the urgency: AI does not reduce work, it intensifies it, quietly expanding task scope and raising expectations long before anyone has named what is happening (Ranganathan & Ye, 2026).
+What organizations call empowerment often turns out to be task expansion without the protective reflection that genuine agency requires.

-This keynote presents evidence from that ongoing work and closes with a direct invitation to the CNOW community: how can we, as a field, take responsibility for ensuring that the critical challenges of AI-enabled work are met with pragmatic, participatory solutions rather than left to the ungoverned realm?
+This keynote presents evidence from that ongoing work and closes with a direct invitation to the CNOW community: how do we, as a field, take responsibility for ensuring that the critical challenges of AI-enabled work are met with pragmatic, participatory solutions rather than left to the ungoverned realm?